UEFA EURO 2024 qualifying: What to look out for on Matchday 10 | European Qualifiers

 Group G: Hungary 3-1 Montenegro, Serbia 2-2 Bulgaria

-Group J: Bosnia and Herzegovina vs Slovakia, Liechtenstein vs Luxembourg, Portugal vs Iceland
+Group J: Bosnia and Herzegovina 1-2 Slovakia, Liechtenstein 0-1 Luxembourg, Portugal 2-0 Iceland

 Monday 20 November 2023